BootcampersCollective/Coders-Workshop/README.md

 ### Discussion

-## What's the difference between concurrency and parallelism?
+## Have you used TypeScript?
+What are some advantages and disadvantages of TypeScript compared to vanilla JavaScript?

 ### Challenges